Frequently asked questions

 We are committed to your publishing success.
 Your manuscript may be rejected by a journal for reasons other than your research’s quality.
 It may be more suitable for another journal!
 Let us suggest an alternative journal for resubmitting your manuscript and any reviewer comments.
 Learn more about the Springer Nature Transfer Desk.

 What happens after my article has been accepted?

-Publish your article open access with Springer’s Open Choice option (if the journal is not a fully open access one).
+- Publish your article open access with our Open Choice option (if the journal is not a fully open access one).

-Authors will be asked to transfer the copyright of their article to the publisher (or grant the publisher exclusive publication and dissemination rights).
+Authors will be asked to agree to the publication terms of their article to the publisher (or grant the publisher exclusive publication and dissemination rights).
 This will ensure the widest possible protection and dissemination of information under copyright laws.

 Open access articles (Open Choice articles or fully open access journals) do not require you to transfer the copyright; the copyright remains with the authors.

-By opting for Open Choice, you agree to publish your article under the Creative Commons Attribution License (as of January 16, 2012).
+By opting for Open Choice, you agree to publish your article under the Creative Commons Attribution License (since January 16, 2012).
 Articles published before that date are subject to the Creative Commons Attribution Noncommercial License.